Herman Melville, born 1819, died 1891 in New York City

 In 1832, Herman Melville (after Allan’s death, Maria added an “e” to the family name) made his first visit to Pittsfield to visit his Uncle Thomas who lived in the house owned by Major Thomas Melvill.
 Herman fell in love with the Melvill farm and spent many happy hours there working and hiking the land.
 His visits there would continue until 1850, when Melville decided to move his family to Pittsfield permanently.

 In the years after Allan Melvill’s death, Herman received only sporadic educational instruction and he struggled to find a vocation.
 He worked as a bank clerk, a clerk in a cap and fur store, and a schoolteacher in Pittsfield and in New York State.
 He took a surveyor’s course and went west hoping to find a job.
-He also did a stint in the merchant marine in 1839, sailing to Liverpool, England on the packet ship St. Lawrence as a “boy.”
+He also did a stint in the merchant marine in 1839, sailing to Liverpool, England on the regular trader St. Lawrence as a “boy.”

 In 1841, Melville signed on the whaler Acushnet and set sail from Fairhaven, Massachusetts, on a three-year whaling voyage.
 He jumped ship in the Marquesas Islands, motivated to leave by an unpleasant captain, and spent four weeks among the natives before boarding other ships to Tahiti then Hawaii.
 Eventually Melville joined the United States Navy, sailing home on the frigate United States.
 On this trip Melville honed his story-telling skills, and when he arrived home in 1844, he was ready to take up a pen for a career in writing.